PhillipMichaelGilbert2025/IVANN---Voice-Assistant-/README.md

 # IVANN---Voice-Assistant-
-I developed a OpenAI powered voice assistant able to perform various function
+I developed the Interactive Voice Assistant Neural Network or IVANN which is capable of answering questions, setting reminders, and controlling applications using voice commands.